 Tuition fees for full time undergraduate degrees – up to £9,250

 UK and EU students can apply for a loan to cover the cost of their tuition fees.
 This can be up to £9,250 and is available to all students in their first degree of study.
-If you have had any previous study at higher educational level, you may not be eligible for a tuition fee loan, so please do call us or email us and we’ll clarify it for you.
+If you have had any previous study at higher educational level, you may not be eligible for a tuition fee loan.
+If you are unsure, please do contact Student Finance England and they will clarify it for you.

 Part time – pro rata to % of full-time study

 If you’re studying part-time then Student Finance will pro-rata your tuition-fee loan according to the number of modules you are studying.
-This can be confirmed to you by our Registry Team.
+This can be confirmed to you by our Registry and Fees Teams.

 Fees paid directly to the University

-Tuition fees are paid directly to the university, so you don’t need to worry about sorting out bank transfers etc. with the university unless you are self-funding.
+Tuition fees are paid directly to the university, so you don’t need to worry about sorting out bank transfers with the university unless you are self-funding.